 There’s a good chance that you, like me, have turned to nature to get through pandemic times — and if nature is what you’re looking for, this Maritime province has you covered.

-Parks Canada has been especially inventive when it comes to different ways to camp in the region.
+Parks Canada has been particularly inventive when it comes to different ways to camp in the region.

 We’ve enjoyed rolling out our sleeping bags around the province in Parks Canada oTENTik accommodations.
 Now, we look forward to trying out Kejimkujik National Park and National Historic Site’s latest innovation — the clever, teardrop-shaped camping pod seen above.